-If William Gordon had eloped with a mythical Ellen Graeme of Netherby Hall, he would have been regarded by the people on the Netherby side of the Esk as a Scots reiver.
+Had he eloped with the mythical Ellen Graeme of Netherby Hall, William Gordon would have been regarded by the people on the Netherby side of the Esk as a Scots reiver.
 This was important, because the Kings of Scotland and England discouraged cross-border marriages as fraternising between their potential armies.
 One unhappy couple (not William and Ellen) were actually hanged in Haltwhistle marketplace in Northumberland, handed back by the Scottish Warden of the Middle Marches to his English counterpart; the worst part is that the unhappy bride had produced a baby.
 The bride's English father had denounced the couple, possibly as much to save his own neck, as to avenge himself for a flouting of his parental authority.
 It is worth remembering that the Scots grandfather of the baby had been prepared to recognise the match, so one can only hope that the babe survived.

 The seat of the Laird (Baron, later Viscount) of Lochinvar was at Kenmure Castle near New Galloway, the site being occupied from late in the 11th Century until 1900.
 Sadly, the lairdship was declared dormant in 1847, the McEwan family then owning the estate.
 The contents of Kenmure Castle were sold on the American market, in 1900.
 The Castle was later de-roofed to avoid paying 'roof tax'.
 The Ewart Library in Katherine Street, Dumfries, holds some documents as the only other local evidence of the vanished Gordons of Lochinvar.
 The documents span the period from 1507 to 1858, - sadly, long after the period of William Gordon.